Science Kits: 6-8th Grade

 North Carolina State Standards

-7.L.1 Understand the processes, structures, and functions of living organisms that enable them to survive, reproduce and carry out the basic functions of life.
+LS.7.1 Understand the processes, structures and functions of living organisms that enable them to survive, reproduce and carry out the basic functions of life.

 Click Here for Genetics, Cells, and Systems Teacher Resources